 Knowing how to write code does not mean that you know how to create real-world software.
-In real world, you will need to know how to manage your code, how to read the existing code, how to write code following standard styles, how to ensure that your code is working, how to automate your the process of building, testing and deploying your code, how to handle error in your applications, how to optimize your code for speed, how to write secure code, how to avoid code duplication, how to create readable code, how to create code faster.
+In real world, you will need to know how to manage your code, how to read the existing code, how to write code following standard styles, how to ensure that your code is working, how to automate your the process of building, testing and deploying your code, how to handle errors in your application, how to optimize your code for better speed, how to write secure code, how to avoid code duplication, how to create readable code, how to create code faster.
 That's why you need to learn about software construction.

 What can I do after finishing learning software construction?